 $5.00 | Free for members

 The year 1994 marked the 25th anniversary of the Stonewall Riots, and it was also the year in which a new journal, The Harvard Gay & Lesbian Review (known since 1998 as The Gay & Lesbian Review/Worldwide), published its first issue.
 In honor of its own 25th anniversary, the journal has released a book, In Search of Stonewall: The Riots at 50, The Gay & Lesbian Review at 25 (G & LR Books, 2019) collecting Stonewall-related articles published in the Review over the past quarter century.
-Join three contributors to the collection, Jewelle Gomez, Will Roscoe and Eve Goldberg, for a panel discussion about Stonewall scholarship and for readings from the collection.
+Join three contributors to the collection for a panel discussion about Stonewall scholarship and for readings from the collection.
 Copies of In Search of Stonewall will be available for purchase and signing.

 Jewelle Gomez, a writer and playwright who’s known as the “foremother of Afrofuturism,” is the author of The Gilda Stories (1991; expanded edition, 2016) and other books.
 Her stories have been anthologized in over 100 collections.